 - Multiple pieces may be submitted.
 Fill out an entry form for each piece you are going to submit.

 - Submit a photo of the completed sculpture(s) to be entered, or a detailed sketch if not yet completed (jpg accepted).

 - Submit a description of the work(s): size, composition, how it will be stable and safe for the viewing public.
 (No sharp edges, no moving sculpture parts, etc.).
 Note: Most sculptures will be placed on concrete sidewalks & must be free standing.
 No bolting into the sidewalks.
 A few areas are available for staking.

 - Submit a specific artist statement about work(s) to be entered; maximum of 200 words per each entry.

-- 2 photographs of recent work identified by sculptor’s name in jpeg format not to exceed 1.5 MB in size.
-Images will be returned if sent by mail.
+- 2 photographs of recent work identified by sculptor’s name in jpg format not to exceed 1.5 MB in size.

 - Sculptures must be maintenance free, able to withstand heat, sun, wind, sprinklers, rain, children, and crowds.
-Size should be of sufficient scale for an outdoor, open-air exhibit space.
+Size should be of sufficient scale for an outdoor, open-air exhibit.

 - Selection is at the discretion of the Selection Committee.
-Selected pieces for Cloverdale will be reviewed by the City of Cloverdale for the viewing public’s safety.
+Selected pieces will be reviewed by the City of Cloverdale for the viewing public’s safety.

 - Each artist will be responsible for set-up and costs beyond the $250 provided each sculptor.
 If you need extra hands, please bring them along.
 A forklift can be scheduled to off-load and place sculptures, and to reload at the end of exhibit.
 There is no charge for the use of the forklift.